14Si28/fly/into_2_sensors.md

 ## Barometer
 Barometer is used to measure altitude.
 Barometer actually measure atmoshpheric pressure and with that it calulates the altitude of the vehicle.

+## Summery
+Sensor problem is not yet solved completely specifically in case of autonomous flights.
+Mordern vehicles can use LIDAR,RADAR and many more advanced cameras for the flights.
+This problem needs more attention before we increase the number of vahincles in the sky to be more precised over the accuracy of the measurement and positions.